It’s no surprise. He exceeds the worst of George Bush. He abhors democratic values. He defiles rule of law principles. He governs by diktat authority.

 He is host of a progressive radio show with cutting-edge discussions and distinguished guests on the Progressive Radio News Hour on the Progressive Radio Network.
 It airs Fridays at 10AM US Central time and Saturdays and Sundays at noon.
 All programs are archived for easy listening.
 It airs Fridays at 10AM US Central time and Saturdays and Sundays at noon.
 All programs are archived for easy listening.

-Posted by Stephen Lendman on May 16 2013, With 0 Reads, Filed under Politics.
+Posted by Stephen Lendman on May 16, 2013, With 0 Reads, Filed under Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.